 The U.S.-Indonesia relationship has broadened over the past two decades, with closer military and counterterrorism cooperation and a range of new educational, environmental, and energy programs.
-Congress has played a key role in guiding the relationship, including by restricting interactions with security services accused of rights abuses, promoting cooperation on issues such as maritime security and counterterrorism, and conducting oversight of programs including Indonesia's Millennium Challenge Compact.
+Congress has played a key role in guiding the relationship, including by restricting interactions with security services accused of rights abuses, promoting cooperation on issues such as maritime security and counterterrorism, and conducting oversight of assistance programs and Indonesia's Millennium Challenge Compact, signed in 2023.
+(Much of the aid is in flux given President Trump's elimination of the Millennium Challenge Corporation (MCC) and the U.S. Agency for International Development (USAID)).

-Indonesia's foreign policy is guided by its historical role as a leader of the Non-Aligned Movement, and successive Indonesian governments have resisted aligning too closely with the United States or others, including the Peoples Republic of China (PRC or China).
-Indonesia is an active member in regional diplomatic institutions, and served as the 2022 chair of the Group of 20 (G-20) and the 2023 chair of the Association of Southeast Asian Nations (ASEAN).
+Indonesia's foreign policy is guided by its historical role as a leader of the Non-Aligned Movement, and successive Indonesian governments have resisted aligning too closely with the United States or others, including the People's Republic of China (PRC, or China).
+Indonesia is an active member in regional diplomatic institutions including the G-20 and Association of Southeast Asian Nations (ASEAN).